-Financial instruments, which potentially expose us to concentrations of credit risk, consist primarily of cash and cash equivalents and accounts receivable.
+Financial instruments, which potentially expose us to concentrations of credit risk, consist primarily of cash and cash equivalents, accounts receivable and short-term investments.

 Accounts receivable are recorded and carried at the net invoiced amount, which is net of platform payment processing fees, unsecured, and represent amounts due to us based on contractual obligations where an executed contract exists.
 We do not require collateral and have not recognized an allowance as management estimates the net receivable is fully collectible.
 Apple, Inc. ("Apple"), Facebook, Inc. ("Facebook"), and Google, LLC ("Google") represent significant distribution, marketing, and payment platforms for our games.
-A substantial portion of our revenue was generated from players who accessed our games through these platforms and a significant concentration of our accounts receivable balance is comprised of balances owed to us by these platforms.
+A substantial portion of our 2022, 2021 and 2020 revenue was generated from players who accessed our games through these platforms and a significant concentration of our accounts receivable balance is comprised of balances owed to us by these platforms.